alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 ## Features

-- Customize the number of retries or judge whether retry is required according to the conditions;
+- Customize the number of retries, or decide whether to retry based on a condition;
 - Retry delay mechanism;
 - Manually stop retrying;